RamVasuthevan/Personal-Website/website/project-ideas.markdown

 - Given a regex, can you:
     - Return a string which matches?
     - Return a string which matches, uniformly selecting from all possible strings?
-Some regexes match infinite strings, what constraints need to be added to be practical?
+Some regexes match infinite strings, what constraints need to be added to make this practical?

 Read More:
 - [Allow me to put in a regex it will always match?
 Generate in bulk?
 Via API?](https://twitter.com/zbruhnke/status/1691279910931943424?t=PdCr7ykYnN3Omx-kLZgu-A)